-- (a) Members of the Governing Body may be employed as College Officers and may receive proper and reasonable remuneration, including stipends and allowances, for the performance of their duties as employees of the College, and may enjoy the benefits of Common Table and use of College facilities under the authority of the Statutes. - (b) Members of the Governing Body may be reimbursed by the College for reasonable expenses incurred wholly, exclusively and necessarily in the performance of College duties or in furtherance of the objects of the College, in circumstances defined in the Bylaws. - (c) Any proposal concerning the stipends and allowances and benefits, including entitlement to College accommodation, awarded to any member of the Governing Body must first be referred to the Committee on Stipends and Allowances under Bylaws VII.31(d) and (e). - (d) Save as provided in Bylaws I.6(a) to (c) above, members of the Governing Body will not normally be entitled or permitted to receive any other financial or other personal benefit from the College. - (e) Where a member of the Governing Body believes that they will obtain a financial or other personal benefit, directly or indirectly, from any transaction or proposed transaction to which the College is party or from any decision to be made by a College Board or the Governing Body the following procedure shall apply: - The Fellow concerned must immediately inform the Sub-Warden in writing if the interest concerned has not already been recorded in the College's Register of Interests; - (ii) The Fellow concerned must declare at any meeting of the Governing Body, and at any meeting of a College Board of which the Fellow concerned is a member where the decision or transaction is under consideration, that there is a conflict of interest, and this shall be recorded in the minutes of any meeting at which the decision or transaction is discussed; - (iii) Unless (a) the proposal or transaction has been made or recommended by the Committee on Stipends and Allowances under Bylaw VII.31 and (b) benefits the Fellow concerned as part of an identified class who are equally benefited and not merely as an individual, the Fellow concerned must withdraw from any meeting, or from that part of any meeting, at which the decision or transaction is discussed, and shall not cast any vote on the outcome.
+- (a) Members of the Governing Body may be employed as College Officers and may receive proper and reasonable remuneration, including stipends and allowances, for the performance of their duties as employees of the College, and may enjoy the benefits of Common Table and use of College facilities under the authority of the Statutes. - (b) Members of the Governing Body may be reimbursed by the College for reasonable expenses incurred wholly, exclusively and necessarily in the performance of College duties or in furtherance of the objects of the College, in circumstances defined in the Bylaws. - (c) Any proposal concerning the stipends and allowances and benefits, including entitlement to College accommodation, awarded to any member of the Governing Body must first be referred to the Committee on Stipends and Allowances under Bylaws VII.31(d) and (e). - (d) Save as provided in Bylaws I.6(a) to (c) above, members of the Governing Body will not normally be entitled or permitted to receive any other financial or other personal benefit from the College. - (e) Where a member of the Governing Body believes that they will obtain a financial or other personal benefit, directly or indirectly, from any transaction or proposed transaction to which the College is party or from any decision to be made by a College Board or the Governing Body the following procedure shall apply: - (i) The Fellow concerned must immediately inform the Sub-Warden in writing if the interest concerned has not already been recorded in the College's Register of Interests;

-&lt;sup>1 For the avoidance of any doubt, the Governing Body, in revising this Bylaw on 21 June 2021, agreed that it was not to be interpreted in such a way as to prevent the Governing Body or its Boards, with the participation of all their members, from discussing points of principle (not leading to specific decisions) or from discussing and presenting reasoned submissions to the Committee on Stipends and Allowances, and instructed the Dean to insert a footnote in the Bylaws to that effect.
+1 For the avoidance of any doubt, the Governing Body, in revising this Bylaw on 21 June 2021, agreed that it was not to be interpreted in such a way as to prevent the Governing Body or its Boards, with the participation of all their members, from discussing points of principle (not leading to specific decisions) or from discussing and presenting reasoned submissions to the Committee on Stipends and Allowances, and instructed the Dean to insert a footnote in the Bylaws to that effect.